Shailesh-Padhariya/Online-Retail-Clustering/README.md

 3D scatter plots to visualize customer behavior in relation to the three features.
 Violin plots for visualizing the distribution of features by cluster.
 Insights and Actions
-Based on the clustering results, we have identified several segments with specific strategies for engagement:
+Based on the clustering results, the project have identified several segments with specific strategies for engagement:

 Cluster 0 (Blue): "Retain"